-The asynchronous live feeds acquisition requires the usage of two Excel formulas, one named dsLiveStartEngine and another one named dsLiveGetAsync
+The asynchronous live feeds acquisition requires the following two steps:

-The former formula must run only once in order to start the asynchronous thread of acquiring the live data from the provider's server at regular time intervals.
+The chosen formula must run only once in order to start the asynchronous thread of acquiring the live data from the provider's server at regular time intervals.

 Provided Excel is in automatic calculation mode, such a recalculation event is raised automatically upon the arrival of new feeds if the Auto Refresh setting is turned ON.